DataBiosphere/data-portal/content/guides/userguides/consumer-vignettes/export-to-terra.md

 We will need to import this workflow from Dockstore using the following steps:

-1. Select on the *Workflows* page at the top of the workspace.
+1. Select the *Workflows* page at the top of the workspace.
 1. Click the *Find a Workflow* card.
 	<figure-styles shadowless=true>